Lagos Kunga

-Lagos Kunga (born October 20, 1998) is an American soccer player who currently plays for Al Khums in the Libyan Premier League.
+Lagos Kunga (born October 20, 1998) is a soccer player who plays for Union Omaha in USL League One.
+Born in Angola, he represented the United States at youth level.

 Early life

 Kunga was born in Angola before his family moved to Russia, where they lived until he was seven years old.
 They later moved to Clarkston, Georgia in the United States.

 Professional career

 At the youth level, Kunga developed at DDYSC in Atlanta and played varsity soccer at The Paideia School.
 Kunga had initially stated a commitment to play college soccer at Furman University.

 Atlanta United

 It was announced on June 17, 2017, that Kunga would sign with Major League Soccer side Atlanta United as a Homegrown Player at the beginning of the 2018 season.

 On June 28, 2017, Kunga signed with United Soccer League side Charleston Battery, the USL affiliate of Atlanta United, until the end of their 2017 season.
 He was immediately sent on a short-term loan deal to Atlanta and made an appearance on the same day as a 65th-minute substitute in 3–2 loss to Miami FC in the U.S. Open Cup.

 On March 24, 2018, Kunga made his first official appearance for Atlanta United on their second team, Atlanta United 2.
 Kunga started the game, and was subbed off after 86 minutes.

 On the last day of the USL regular season, October 13, 2018, Kunga scored a brace against the Richmond Kickers in a 3–2 victory to finish off the season with 5 goals in 31 appearances.

 Following the 2020 season, Kunga was released by Atlanta on November 24, 2020.